 The foreign currency translation adjustment primarily represents the effect of the Argentine peso currency exchange fluctuation on the net assets of the Sugar segment.
-At December 31, 2015, the Sugar segment had \$96 million in net assets denominated in U.S. dollars in Argentine pesos and \$1 million in net assets denominated in Argentine pesos and \$1 million in net assets denominated in Argentine pesos and \$1 million in net assets denominated in Argentine pesos and \$1 million in net assets denominated in Argentine pesos and \$1 million in net assets denominated in Argentine pesos and \$1 million in net assets denominated in Argentine pesos and \$1 million in net assets denominated in Argentine pesos and \$1 million in net assets denominated in U.S. dollars in Argentina.
+At December 31, 2015, the Sugar segment had \$96 million in net assets denominated in Argentine pesos and \$1 million in net assets denominated in U.S. dollars in Argentina.
+At December 31, 2014, the Sugar segment had \$122 million in net assets denominated in Argentine pesos and \$1 million in net assets denominated in U.S. dollars in Argentina.
 Seaboard accounts for its Sugar segment on a one month lag basis.
 Based on the devaluation of the Argentine peso in December 2015, management anticipates that the Argentine peso will continue to weaken against the U.S. dollar, and thus it is anticipated that Seaboard will incur additional foreign currency translation adjustment losses in other comprehensive loss in 2016.
 Using the prevailing official exchange rate compared to the net assets denominated in Argentine pesos at January 31, 2016, Seaboard would recognize an additional \$16 million of other comprehensive loss, net of related taxes, during the first quarter of 2016.
 Impacts of further fluctuations in the currency exchange rate will be recorded in future periods.